Who pays closing costs in Texas?

 Who pays closing costs in Texas, buyers or sellers?

 There are at least some closing costs for both buyers and sellers in every state, and the costs are typically split.
-The split is not even, though: Sellers usually pay more closing costs than buyers do, and at least some of these costs are often negotiated, so each deal is different.
-Here’s how it typically breaks down in Texas.
+At least some of these costs are often negotiated, so each deal is different.

 Closing costs for buyers

-When buying a house in Texas, there are two main categories for closing costs.
-Remember that if you are using a real estate attorney, those fees will have to be paid as well.
+When buying a house in Texas, there are two main categories for closing costs: Fees related to your mortgage loan, and fees related to the property itself.

-• Lender-related fees: Mortgage lenders can charge several kinds of fees, including for loan application, loan origination, credit check and underwriting.
-If you buy down your interest rate by paying mortgage points upfront, these will also usually be rolled into your closing costs.
+- Lender-related fees: Mortgage lenders often charge several kinds of fees, including for loan application, loan origination, credit check and underwriting.
+You’ll also have to pay for a home appraisal, to ensure that the property is worth at least the amount they’re lending you.
+And if you buy down your interest rate by paying mortgage points upfront, these will also usually be rolled into your closing costs.

-• Property-related fees: Homebuyers also pay costs related to the home itself.
-These typically include fees covering the home appraisal, home inspection, title search and title insurance.
+- Property-related fees: Homebuyers also pay costs related to the home itself.
+These can include the cost of a home inspection, title search and insurance charges, property taxes and HOA fees (if it’s part of a homeowners association).

 Closing costs for sellers

-As is the case in most states, Texas home sellers’ costs can be taken out of the sale proceeds during the closing process.
-This is sometimes referred to as deducting fees off the top.
+Typically, home sellers’ closing costs are taken out of the sale proceeds during the closing process.
+Here are common fees to expect.

-• Seller concessions: In many real estate transactions, the buyer negotiates for the seller to cover some portion of their closing costs.
-For instance, sellers might cover the cost of needed repairs uncovered during the home inspection.
+- Seller concessions: In many real estate transactions, the buyer negotiates for the seller to cover some portion of their expenses.
+For instance, sellers might agree to cover the cost of needed repairs uncovered during the home inspection.
+If this is the case, these expenses become part of your closing costs as well.

 Lowering your closing costs in Texas

-In addition, lender fees can make up a big chunk of closing costs, so be sure to shop around for Texas mortgage lenders that charge the lowest fees.
+In addition, lender fees can make up a big chunk of buyers’ closing costs, so be sure to shop around for Texas mortgage lenders to find the lowest fees.
 You can also shop around for title companies.
-While title premiums are regulated by the state in Texas, each title company may offer slightly different services, so it’s still possible to choose the company that best serves your needs for the money.
+While title premiums are regulated by the state in Texas, each company may offer slightly different services, so it’s still possible to choose the company that best serves your needs for the money.

 Find a local real estate agent

-A good local real estate agent can help you navigate the sale process and recommend trusted vendors and partners.
-For example, agents may have a list of local inspectors with reasonable rates or have a relationship with a particular title company.
-A trusted agent can also help you keep your budget in check — Bankrate’s new-house calculator can give you an idea of how much house you can actually afford.
+A good local agent can help you navigate the real estate process and recommend trusted vendors and partners.
+For sellers, an experienced agent can help you fetch the best price possible for your home, and for buyers, they can help you find a home that fits your needs and budget.
+Bankrate’s home-affordability calculator can also give you an idea of how much house you can comfortably afford.

 FAQs